Hm, an interesting one…

 It’s also more fun to write as you can introduce more entanglements and conflicts across several books. 😉

-But if you already write a novel series you can expand their reach further by […]
+But if you already write a novel series you […]

 Conflict and emotion are two pillars of fiction writing whether in high-end literary fiction or the most melodramatic genre fiction.